F5Networks/f5-ci-docs/docs/index.rst

 If you choose to deploy one |kctlr| instance and manually sync configurations to the standby device, be sure to always sync *from* the BIG-IP device managed by the |kctlr| *to* the other device(s) in the group.

+.. seealso:: :ref:`bigip ha openshift`

 .. _bigip snats:

 BIG-IP SNATs and SNAT automap
 `````````````````````````````

-All virtual servers created by the Container Connectors can use the `BIG-IP SNAT`_ automap feature.
-This feature lets you map original IP addresses -- for example, the flannel or OpenShift SDN :code:`public-ip` for each Pod -- to a pool of translation addresses on the BIG-IP system.
+All virtual servers created by the Container Connectors use `BIG-IP Automap SNAT`_ by default.
+This feature lets you map origin IP addresses -- for example, the flannel or OpenShift SDN :code:`public-ip` for each Pod -- to a pool of translation addresses on the BIG-IP system.

 When the BIG-IP system processes connections from inside the Cluster network, it chooses a translation address from the pool of available self IP addresses.
 SNAT automap prefers floating self IP addresses to static ones, to support seamless failover between paired or clustered devices.

 .. danger::

    If the SNAT automap feature can't find an available floating self IP in the VXLAN tunnel, it may use a floating self IP from another VLAN as the translation address.
-If the BIG-IP assigns a floating IP from another VLAN as the translation address, you will not be able to pass traffic to your Cluster.
+If the BIG-IP selects a floating IP from another VLAN as the translation address, you will not be able to pass traffic to your Cluster.

    Refer to `Overview of SNAT features`_ and `SNAT Automap and self IP address selection`_ in the AskF5 Knowledge Base for more information.